rmarks6767/csci-635-project/README.md

 ```

 ## Running the Project
-Running the following command will run all of the augmentation, trainings, and show the evaluations.
+Running the following command will run all of the augmentation and show the evaluation report.
-To run only the training or evaluations, see the optional arguments below.
+This will also use the included, pretrained models which are in the `trained_models` folder.
+To
+generate new models, use some of the below optional arguments.

 ```
 python main/main.py